miouge/manga-java-tools/README.md

 ## manga-java-tool

-manga-java-tool is a set/collection of piece of JAVA code, that i personnaly use to automate some tasks when i want to process PDF/CBZ/CBR MANGA files in order to crop out most of the useless pictures areas.
+manga-java-tool is a set/collection of JAVA code piece, that i personnaly use to automate some tasks when i want to process PDF/CBZ/CBR MANGA files in order to crop out most of the useless pictures areas (white or black margins) then repack the result into PDF files.
-I then finally produce cropped manga PDF file to be use on my B&W Reader (a Vilio Ink Pad 3), maximizing the display of the device.
+I do this because, i read my mangas on my 7'8 inch B&W Reader (a Vilio Ink Pad 3), and i like to maximize the display of the device to ease the reading.

-I share this code, without any assistance (more as a entry point on the subject), to help anyone who could have the same needs as mine.
+I share this code, without any support (more as a entry point on the subject), to help anyone who could have the same or close needs as mine.

 ## modules presentation

 Unpack : this module will be used to unpack images from original MANGA files ( .CBZ or .CBR or .PDF) but not yet CBR with RAR5 format.

 Analyse : this module will be used to walk along the images of unpacked content then output statistics about theirs sizes (min/max/average/standard deviation)
-          it can also be used to exclude images based on size consideration
+          it can also be used to exclude images based on size consideration.
+(Will be done next the splitting of dual page images)

 AutoCropper : will be used to crop the images (ie remove any useless part of the original image like white margin, margin with scan artefact, page number, useless white or black areas ...).
-			  using this module require usely iterative try to set the correct detection parameters especially if used with non-official source images. it can however lead to crop automatically and reproductively ~90%-95% of the manga content leaving 5-10% to be checked and cropped manually to do this step of work, i'm using the freeware program "BIC – Batch-Image-Cropper" (https://funk.eu/bic-batch-image-cropper/)
+			  using this module usely require iterative try to set the correct detection parameters especially if used with non-official source images. it can however lead to crop automatically and reproductively ~90%-95% of the manga content leaving 5-10% to be checked and cropped manually to do this step of work, i'm using the freeware program [BIC – Batch-Image-Cropper](https://funk.eu/bic-batch-image-cropper/)

 GeneratePDF : will be used to repack into one or multiple PDF files the cropped images